maxammann/maplibre-architecture/Releasing-the-Mapbox-macOS-SDK.md

    1. Add `export GITHUB_TOKEN='8BADF00DDEADBEEFC00010FF'` to your .bash_profile, where _8BADF00DDEADBEEFC00010FF_ is a [new GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
    1. Optionally, to code-sign Mapbox GL.app, you’ll need to install a provisioning profile for your Mac Developer Program membership.
 1. Make sure your Mac is plugged in, then run `make xdeploy`.
 A script will build the SDK, package it up, and finally upload the package to a new GitHub release, all the while keeping your computer from falling asleep.
 1. While you wait, [draft a new release](https://github.com/mapbox/mapbox-gl-native/releases/new/).
 Add release notes based on the release’s section in the changelog.
+(Unlike the changelog, release notes accept `#123` syntax for linking to PRs.)
 Use one of these templates:
    * [Release notes template](https://github.com/mapbox/mapbox-gl-native/wiki/Release-notes-template-for-macOS)
    * [Prerelease notes template](https://github.com/mapbox/mapbox-gl-native/wiki/Prerelease-notes-template-for-macOS)
-   Note that release notes accept `#123` syntax for linking to PRs, unlike the changelog.
 1. Once the script runs to completion, it should have drafted a new [GitHub release](https://github.com/mapbox/mapbox-gl-native/releases/) with binary packages attached.
 Copy the release notes you drafted above into the new release.
 Title the release `macos-v0.9.8` (where _0.9.8_ is the new version).
 Save the draft.
 1. Optionally, build Mapbox GL.app:
    1. Run `make xproj` and switch to the macosapp scheme.